top of page

 Our Method

-At Maggie's & MORE, instead of the redundancy and the sheltered nature of jobs traditionally given to differently-abled people, our Donut Team members find themselves at the front and center of the business, completing a wide variety of complex but manageable tasks.
-These tasks include manning the cash register, packing donuts, making coffee, preparing smoothies, creating breakfast sandwiches and paninis, and most of all interacting with customers.
-Simple modifications have been made to how the Donut Shop is run, and people with intellectual/developmental disabilities work directly with job coaches to ensure their successes with each part of the job.
+At Maggie's & M.O.R.E, instead of the redundancy and the sheltered nature of opportunities traditionally given to differently-abled individuals, the individuals who are part of Maggie's & M.O.R.E find themselves part of a community, having a social circle, and at the front and center of a business, completing a wide variety of complex but manageable tasks.
+These tasks include manning a cash register, packing donuts, making coffee, preparing smoothies, creating breakfast sandwiches and paninis, and most of all interacting with customers.
+Simple modifications have been made to how the Donut Shop is run, and people with intellectual/developmental disabilities work directly with job coaches to ensure their successes with each part of a meaningful work environment.

 Our Story